 An Idaho Foreign LLC is a limited liability company that was formed in another state or jurisdiction but does business in Idaho.
-The process to register a foreign LLC in Idaho involves filing a Foreign Registration Statement with Idaho's Secretary of State and paying a $100 online filing fee.
-(Add $4 if paying by credit card.
-Add $20 if filing by mail.)
+The process to register a foreign LLC in Idaho involves filing a Foreign Registration Statement with Idaho's Secretary of State and paying a $100 online state filing fee (add $4 if paying by credit card or $20 if filing by mail).
 While Idaho state statutes don't specifically define what counts as doing business, the Idaho State Tax Commission offers a list of activities that qualify, including owning or leasing Idaho property, hiring and paying employees, soliciting business in Idaho, or being a member of a partnership or S-corp with business in Idaho.

 Ready to Register A Foreign LLC in Idaho?GET STARTED

 How To Register a Foreign LLC in Idaho

 To register your foreign LLC in Idaho, you’ll need to file an Idaho Foreign Registration Statement (called a Certificate of Authority in some states) with the Idaho Secretary of State.
 The process to register a foreign LLC in Idaho is called foreign qualification.
 Here are the steps you’ll need to take:

 First, you’ll need to appoint a registered agent.
 Your Idaho registered agent will need to maintain a physical address in Idaho where they can receive service of process in person during normal business hours.

 If you don’t live in Idaho, you can’t be your own registered agent there.
 You could appoint someone you trust who lives in Idaho, but most business owners hire a professional registered agent service when they expand their business out of state.